March Madness Odds 2022

 Since they are all positive moneylines, simply divide the number by 100 to get the straight odds.
 For example, a team at +3000 is a 30-1 underdog, since 3000/100 = 30.

-This flood of cash will provoke an adjustment from the sportsbook, which wants its potential payout liability balanced on each side of the bet.
+This flood of cash will often provoke an adjustment from the sportsbook, which generally wants its potential payout liability balanced on each side of the bet.
 So, look for large swings from the opening position to the current mark.

 If the smart money is going a certain way, there’s usually a pretty good reason.